About Jacob Miller

 My current resaerch focuses on an urban planning controversy: the construction of shopping mall in the "historic" center of Castro, the urban center of the Chiloé archipelago in southern Chile.
 In recent years, a lively debate has erupted there and beyond around the meaning of development, architecture, heritage, consumption, identity, nature and more.
 My ethnographic study of the city and the debate itself is aimed at better understanding how both are mediated by dense geographies of feeling and spatial experience.
 This research (and other work at a shopping mall in Buenos Aires, Argentina) works to understand the affective, emotive and "more-than-human" circumstances of the neoliberal transition in the Southern Cone.

-This year I am working as a Post-Doctoral Researh Associate with Dr. Vincent Del Casino Jr. Together, we are investigating the embodied and more-than-human geopolitics of tourism.
+I am currently working with Dr. Vincent Del Casino as a Post-Doctoral Researh Associate.
+Together, we are investigating the embodied geopolitics of tourism and spectacle.
 Our project so far has aimed at investigating the role of embodied experience in tourism by analyzing the Titan II MIssile Musem outside of Tucson, the location of a intercontiental missile silo that was active throughout much of the Cold War.
 We explore how the Museum's ideological argument is made more potent through affective and emotive strategies that are deployed through the spaces of the Museum itself, especially the guided tours of the facility.
 In short, we elaborate on the Museum as affective and emotive spectacle of geopolitics, one working through its status as a tourist location.

 My teaching philosophy is that students should be encouraged to reflect critically on their everyday surroundings and how they shape, and are shaped by, various geographies.
 Geography can become a potentially powerful resource for positive social and environmental change by helping students understand the connections that exist between everyday life and broader distributions of power, knowledge, resources, waste and conflict.
 To remain relevant in a world in desperate need of geographic literacy, Human Geography must remain committed to the humanistic resources of the Liberal Arts.